Kodanda10/iConnect/PROJECT_DEVOPS_LOG.md

     - **Production APK** (`v2.4.0`) built and ready.
     - **Notification Fix**: Implemented backend sanitization (`dailyScan.ts`) to auto-remove legacy "5 constituents/5 people" hardcoded text.
 Verified by TDD.
     - **Frontend Fix**: Added self-healing logic in Settings page and `truncate` to preview lists to fix text overflow.

+## [2025-12-22] Repository Handoff Preparation
+- **Objective**: Ensure all local changes are verified, logged, and pushed for cloning on a secondary machine.
+- **Status**: Repository verified clean.
+Latest state pushed to `origin/main`.